MUTX Documentation

 - Manage an address book

-- Expose wallet operations over
+- Expose wallet operations to agents over

 Start here

 This documentation covers the public operator surface only.
-Internal services and licensing internals are intentionally excluded.

 Getting Started

-working approval flow with an MCP client.
+working SLK proposal review flow with an MCP client.

 Installation